theupdateframework/taps/candidate-fulcio-tap.md

 Clients that do not recognize Fulcio certs will not be able to validate signatures from Fulcio certs, but they will be able to parse the metadata.

-‘Cert’ is a new field added to ‘signatures’.
+‘Bundle’ is a new field added to ‘signatures’.
 Clients that do not recognize Fulcio certs will ignore this field by default.

 # Augmented Reference Implementation